History of the Initiative

 In 1988, the United States Forest Service issued an immediate and effective closure order that prohibited “using or possessing a bicycle except by special-use authorization” on any portion of the Pacific Crest National Scenic Trail under Forest Service jurisdiction.
 This act was further supported by the California Bureau of Land Management, stating that the trail was “designed for foot and equestrian use.”
 A further penalty of $1,000 per offense was implemented.
 These bans have been in place and enforced since inception and have remained unchallenged until the Pacific Crest Trail Reassessment Initiative formed in 2010.

 Believing that there were significant defects with the closure order, in 2010, we submitted a letter to regional foresters of the United States Forest Service requesting that the agency revisit the 1988 closure order.
 We soon followed up with additional information and in 2012, we received word that USFS could be initiating a formal review process as early as sometime in 2013.
-That would have provided an opportunity for the public to participate in this important process – something that never occurred when the order was issues in 1988.
+That would have provided an opportunity for the public to participate in this important process – something that never occurred when the order was issued in 1988.

 Despite indications from the USFS that a public review process would soon be underway, in February of 2013 we received a reply from USFS in which the agency formally and explicitly denied our request, and moreover indicated it would not pursue any action related to the trail closure.
 Their decision was thoroughly disappointing (but not entirely surprising).
 It is our belief that the USFS decision was guided by misinformed analysis and incomplete data, and that their refusal to conduct a formal public review process was inappropriate, unfair and potentially inconsistent with the law.